Rafayel on the Left Bank: Construction

 The four-floor eco hotel at Falcon Wharf, Battersea, in the London Borough of Wandsworth, was converted from vacant offices in an early 2000s building and riverside, engineered by George Wimpey and designed by architect James Burland.
 The 17-storey building is composed of a range of varied height part-blue-clad curved towers culminating in a right-angle end, and is beside the River Thames, 100 m north of the London Heliport.
-At the 2006 What?
+At 2006 What?
 House Awards, the Falcon Wharf complex was awarded the "Bronze" prize in the "Best Apartment Category".
 In 2007, Falcon Wharf was joint winner at the British Home Awards in the category of "Apartment Building of the Year – 2007".

 The Rafayal was fitted out and modified by East Anglia Development, according to the designs of Latis Limited, architectural designers.
 The hotel opened in December 2009.

 Facilities

-Rafayel on the Left Bank comprises 65 bedrooms, conference facilities (with free use of an overhead projector), penthouse, spa, gym, moorings, restaurant, brasserie, champagne bar, bakery, and florist.
+Rafayel on the Left Bank comprises 65 bedrooms, conference facilities (with free use of an overhead projector), a penthouse, spa, gym, moorings, restaurant, brasserie, champagne bar, bakery, and florist.
 The hotel is insulated from the other uses in the block by including a full plant level between the commercial and residential levels.